jon-dominguez94/chillflix-revamp/README.md

 ### My List

 Users can add videos to their watch list with the click of a button.
 The button exists everywhere a link to the movie exists.
-Upon clicking, the association will be updated on the backend and the button display will update as needed.
+Upon clicking, the association will be updated on the backend and the button icon will update as needed.
 The sections displaying the user's list will also update in real time

 ![](./screenshots/list.png)